jzzheng22/hlp21-project-group-3/doc/Features.md

 - More segments can be added by right clicking on a wire - three additional segments will appear at the click position.

 ### Adding Segments to Wires
-- When a user right-clicks on top of a wire, three new wire segments are genrated in the wire at the click position.
+- When a user right-clicks on top of a wire, three new wire segments are generated in the wire at the click position.
 This allows the user to have more flexibility in manual routing.

 ## Overall UI